Showing posts with label Port everglades. Show all posts

 At $6.50 each they would remain unsold on land.

-We were glad to see some things haven’t changed.
-The Eclipse actually has an on-ship band, as did the Island Princess, and that is a defiant stand against an industry practice of cheap, canned musical scores instead of real musicians while singers and performers do little more than strobe-lighted karaoke.
+We were glad to see some things haven’t changed, at least not on Celebrity Cruises.
+The Eclipse actually has an on-ship band - as did the Island Princess - and that is a defiant stand against a growing industry practice of cheap, canned musical scores instead of real musicians.
+Singers and dancers on those ships do little more than strobe-lighted karaoke.
 Watching live shows is a pleasure we have come to love while cruising.
 We have seen some great performances at sea.
-We've seen a few bummers as well, but not many.
-We know these costs are above what other cruise lines expend for entertainment, but I am willing to pay the cost up front rather than watch my credit card balance balloon on a daily basis.
+We've seen a few performers we didn't care for, but not many.
+We know these costs are above what other cruise lines expend for entertainment, but I am willing to pay the cost up front.
+I would rather pay for all of my cruise expenses up front rather than watch my credit card balance balloon on a daily basis.

 The first show we catch on the Eclipse is one I recommend for just about anyone, the Rebels, and here I contradict myself.
 They brought their own music, but seeing the complexity of the show I know why.
 Don't be fooled by the hard rock attire and show-like posturing–the act is an homage to Rock and Roll–the opening number is the overture from Phantom of the Opera.
 Outstanding performance.